apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 Regions
 -------
-Regions are groups of Cache Groups, and are themselves grouped into Divisions.
+Regions are groups of :term:`Cache Group`\ s, and are themselves grouped into Divisions.
 Each entry in the table on this page has the following fields:

 :Name:     The name of this Region
 :Division: The Division to which this Region is assigned